alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 In a browser elsewhere, retreive the instructions for installing Tor from https://www.torproject.org/docs/debian.html.en

+* Set the menu options for:
+  * run *Ubuntu Xenial Xerus*
+  * and want *Tor*
+  * and version *stable*
-- Configure the APT repositories for Tor
+* Configure the APT repositories for Tor
-  - I recommend that you add the Tor repos to the end of config file
+  * I recommend that you add the Tor repos to the end of config file
-  - I am not sure whether it makes a difference, but there was weirdness, once
+  * I am not sure whether it makes a difference, but there was weirdness, once
-- Do the gpg thing
+* Do the gpg thing
-- Do the tor installation
+* Do the tor installation

 ## Optional: Put the Tor configuration under revision control